kubernetes-sigs/controller-runtime/README.md

 - We follow [Semantic Versioning (semver)](https://semver.org)
 - Use releases with your dependency management to ensure that you get compatible code
-- The master branch contains all the latest code, some of which may break compatibility (so "normal" `go get` is not reccomended)
+- The master branch contains all the latest code, some of which may break compatibility (so "normal" `go get` is not recommended)

 Contributors: